HomeBuild toolsCreate a toolkit

 You should see your toolkit listed in the output.

-Start a local worker to test your toolkit with the Arcade API:
+Serve your toolkit locally with the Arcade CLI:

 arcade serve

-Create a worker.toml file in your toolkit’s root directory:
+Find the worker.toml file in your toolkit’s root directory (where you ran arcade new):

 [[worker]]